 After more conversation and laughter, the guys were ready to head home at 3pm.

-I want to thank my lady helpers who assisted me in making this afternoon so special for all the fabulous men in our lives.
+I want to thank my lady helpers who assisted me in making this afternoon so special for all our fabulous men.

 I hope the gentleman had a fun, relaxing and enjoyable time at this Guys Brunch on a Sunday Afternoon.